LoopKit/loopdocs/docs/faqs/algorithm-faqs.md

 In Loop 2.2.x, if you set Apple Health app permissions to allow it, Loop will read carbohydrates from the Health app.
 If you give a third-party app permission to store carbohydrate data in Health, and do not realize that Loop reads that information, you might get unexpected insulin delivery based off those carbs.
 To avoid that unanticipated behavior, the directions tell you to set permissions to allow Loop to write to carbohydrate storage but not read.

 In Loop 3, the option to read from Health carbohydrates is explicitly disabled and can only be enabled by setting up special parameters when you build the app.
-The method to make this change has not been added to LoopDocs yet - but it can be done if it is important to you to use a third-party app to record carbohydrates and have Loop read the information and automatically dose with insulin.
+The insructions for the code customization are not in LoopDocs yet.
+If it is important to you to use a third-party app to record carbohydrates and have Loop read the information and automatically dose with insulin, [ask for help in zulipchat](../index.md#finding-help).

 ### Insulin and Apple HealthKit

 The relationship between Loop and Apple HealthKit is very important to understand if you ever need to do one of these actions:

-* Dose insulin from another source
+* Dose insulin from another source (injection, smart pen)
 * Remove insulin that wasn't really given (failed site or forgot to reattach a tubed pump)

+!!! danger "Be Cautious"
+    Allowing users to delete events is fairly risky.
+If a user deletes a dose accidentally, or does not understand the IOB impact while in Closed Loop, then Loop may start giving insulin that is not needed.

+    One method to deal with insulin that wasn't given is to go Open Loop for 3 to 6 hours.
+However, if you take care, you can remove insulin from Loop.

+!!! abstract "Developer Notes: Pump Events and Insulin Delivery"
+    Loop stores Pump Events separately from Insulin Delivery.
+With permissions set to allow Loop to read insulin from Health (recommended), the Insulin Delivery store contains doses entered from Health as well as the subset of pump events that represent doses.

+    Pump Events are displayed by tapping an insulin chart on the main screen and viewing the Event History tab.

+    When you delete a pump event using the Event History interface in Loop, the associated entry in Insulin Delivery is not deleted.

 #### Bolus

-* When Loop commands the pump to provide a bolus, either manual or automatic, it is recorded in the Loop Event History and in the Health app insulin data list.
+* When Loop commands the pump to provide a bolus, either manual or automatic, it is shown in the Loop Event History and in the Health app insulin data list.
 (It may take a Loop Cycle or two to show up in Health, but it will appear.)
 * When you add insulin, such as from an injection, to the Health app, Loop reads it and adds it to IOB.
 It will not be added to the Event History because this is not a pump event.
     * Loop 3 adds a new feature that allows you to add non-pump insulin from within the app instead of requiring you to add it inside the Health app
-* If you delete an entry from Loop Event History, but leave that same entry in Health, Loop reads it back from Health.
+* If you delete an entry from the Loop Event History list, but leave that same entry in Health, Loop reads it back from Health.
     * It will not show up in the Event History, but it will still contribute to IOB.
     * You must delete a pump event from both Loop Event History and Health data, best if you do this within one Loop Cycle.
+    * If that dose showed up in Event History but you could not find it in Health, look again after the next Loop cycle.
 * If you delete an entry from Health, but leave that same entry in Loop Event History, Loop reports it to Health again.
-    * You must delete a pump event from both Loop Event History and Health data, best if you do this within one Loop Cycle.
+    * You must delete a pump event from both the Loop Event History list and Health data, best if you do this within one Loop Cycle.

+!!! tip "Pro Tip"
+    Write on a piece of paper the times and values you think you should delete.

+    Look at those values in both Loop Event History and Health Insulin data list.

+    Record what Loop is reporting as IOB.

+    Review the values one more time, and then delete those entries in both places.
+Review IOB again.
+If you made a mistake, you can refer to that written list and adjust appropriately.

 #### Basal

 Loop keeps track of how much basal is delivered so the IOB is properly reported.
 In older versions of Loop, there may be occasional display glitches, but the **internal** accounting is correct and updates every Loop Cycle.

+!!! abstract "Developer Notes: Scheduled Basal is Not a Pump Event"
+    Scheduled basal is not a pump event so you will not see it listed in the Event History tab.

+    Scheduled basal does not affect IOB when delivered as scheduled.

+    The Insulin Delivery store keeps track of the insulin delivered via scheduled basal.

 Loop updates the amount of insulin delivered through basal (both scheduled and temporary) to Health at regular intervals - this does not happen every Loop Cycle when basal rates are not changing.
 The updates to Health happen: